White Pocket

 Best Time of Year

-The White Pocket can be visited and photographed any time of year.
-However, there are a few factors that come into play as far as the best time to visit.
+The White Pocket can be visited and photographed at any time of year.
+However, the best time to visit depends on a few factors.

-First, the HEAT.
-White Pocket is in the middle of the Arizona desert with no trees (just shrubs and bushes), no water and very little shade.
+First, the heat.
+White Pocket is in the middle of the Arizona desert with no trees (just shrubs and bushes), no water, and very little shade.
 In the summer, the heat is EXTREME and can be debilitating and deadly.
-If you go in the summer, make sure you bring lots of water/Gatorade equivalent to keep hydrated.
+If you go in the summer, make sure you bring lots of water or Gatorade equivalent to keep hydrated.
 THERE IS NOWHERE TO HIDE FROM THE HEAT.

 Clouds, weather, and water.
-Interesting weather can add to a more interesting image.
-During the late summer months (monsoon season) you stand a better chance for clouds and water in the rock pockets.
+Interesting weather can make an image more interesting.
+During the late summer months (monsoon season), you stand a better chance of clouds and water in the rock pockets.

-Visiting the White Pocket in non-summer months allows you to avoid the extreme heat - which allows you to spend more time scouting areas to shoot when the right light presents itself.
-Bottom line, the summer brings more weather, but the heat can zap your personal and creative energy.
+Visiting the White Pocket in non-summer months allows you to avoid the extreme heat, which allows you to spend more time scouting areas to shoot when the right light presents itself.
+Bottom line: Summer brings more weather, but the heat can zap your personal and creative energy.

 Lens(es) Needed